ControlledChaos/dashboard-summary/README.md

 Requires PHP version 7.4 or higher.

 Settings on the General Settings screen and on the Network Settings screen of multisite installations.

+## About the Plugin

+While rewriting the plugin boilerplate that I have for building site-specific client plugins I set about to improve upon the At a Glance dashboard widget.
+I already had code written to add custom post types to the widget but to display the correct, corresponding icon I had to add CSS to the dashboard.
+The initial goal was to add the correct post type icon programmatically, which snowballed into this project.